GuidesUsing the Brainstorm Tool

 Magnet Mode (Preventing Misplaced Notes)

-To ensure your ideas remain neatly organised, the brainstorming board requires that every note fits entirely within the bounds of a single column.
+To ensure your ideas are neatly organised, the brainstorming board requires that each note fit entirely within the bounds of a single column.
 It actively prevents you from accidentally dropping a note in the empty "gutter" between two columns.

 If you try to drop a note so that it spans across a column divider, the system will reject the placement and trigger a safety feature called Magnet Mode.
 When this scenario happens: